 |Resident Henry Lawrence|

 Mathabar Singh Thapa's elder sister was the Regent Queen of Nepal Lalit Tripura Sundari, now deceased, and his younger sister Ganesh Kumari Devi was married to Kaji Bal Narsingh Kunwar.
 The Kunwars were closely associated with the Shah monarchy from the time of unification of Nepal.
 Bal Narsingh had risen in prominence after the assassination of ex-king Rana Bahadur Shah by his half-brother Sher Bahadur Shah.
 It was Bal who had killed the assailant.
 Their son Bir Narsingh Kunwar was a Captain in the army and attached to Crown Prince Surendra.
 Mathabar had changed his favourite nephew's name to "Jung Bahadur" reflecting the time's martial inclinations.
 In desperation King Rajendra and Queen Rajya Luxmi would turn to Jung to check the ambition of Mathabar by hatching a plot to assassinate him.

 Queen Rajya Luxmi feigned sickness and summoned Mathabar Singh to Hanuman Dhoka Royal Palace.
-Against the warnings of his son and mother, it is said; he decided to go the the palace fully confident of himself.
-As he entered the courtyard shots were fired and Mathabar fell dead.
+Against the warnings of his son and mother, it is said, he decided to go to the the palace fully confident of himself.
+As he entered the courtyard, shots were fired and Mathabar fell dead.
 His nephew Jung Bahadur had pulled the trigger, he later claimed under duress.
 Queen Rajya Luxmi was relieved.
 Now she would choose another more reliable person to do her bidding and fulfill her ambitions.
 She set her sights on the young Jung Bahadur.
 The meteoric rise of Jung had begun.